-2.4 We will require all new developments to employ modern construction materials and design, with renewable energy resources, for example, solar roof panels, and open loft space design for possible conversion to extra accommodation.
-We expect less dependence on environmentally unfriendly concrete, or imported granite and slate We have adopted the Cornwall Council Design Guide which 'encourages and promotes creativity and innovation without being prescriptive ...'
+2.3 We will require all new developments to employ modern construction materials and design, with renewable energy resources, for example, solar roof panels, and open loft space design for possible conversion to extra accommodation.
+We expect less dependence on environmentally unfriendly concrete, or imported granite and slate

+We have adopted the Cornwall Council Design Guide which 'encourages and promotes creativity and innovation without being prescriptive ...'

-Whilst recognising the need for housing, particularly affordable housing for local people, the Plan aims to protect the unique character of the environment by allowing for growth whilst ensuring that design and construction quality is high, heritage assets are preserved and that the countryside surrounding the village and settlements is maintained.
+Whilst recognising the need for housing, particularly affordable housing to meet the needs of people with a proven local housing need and area local connection, the Plan aims to protect the unique character of the environment by allowing for growth whilst ensuring that design and construction quality is high, heritage assets are preserved and that the countryside surrounding the village and settlements is maintained.
 New development should be designed to respond to the specific character of the site and its local surroundings and to create a sense of place.